-Each year the Graduate Student Council sponsors the Student Research Forum (SRF).
-A two-day interactive event, this year's SRF will be held on April 4-5, 2013.
-It will showcase research conducted by students from the schools of medicine, nursing, health professionals, and graduate studies.
-In addition to the student presentations, the SRF features the extremely popular A.L Chapman Keynote Research Lecture focused on the professional development of attendees.
+Each year the Graduate Student Council sponsors the Student Research Forum.
+A virtual multi-day interactive event, the 2021 SRF will be held on April 6, 2021 - April 9, 2021.
+It will showcase research conducted by students from the Schools of Medicine, Nursing, and Health Professionals.
+In addition to the student presentations, the SRF features a banquet (April 9, 2021) and the extremely popular A.L.
+Chapman Keynote Research Lecture scheduled on Thursday, April 8, 2021 at 3 p.m. focused on the professional development of attendees.

 The A.L.
 Chapman Lecture series was created in honor of A.L.
 Chapman, Professor Emeritus of Anatomy & Cell Biology and Vice Chancellor for Academic Affairs Emeritus.

 Dr. Randy Schekman will be the Keynote Speaker of this year's Student Research Forum (SRF).
 A Nobel Laureate, he received the prize for Physiology or Medicine in 2013 for his work on cell membrane trafficking.
 Dr. Schekman is a Howard Hughes Institute Investigator and a Professor of Cell and Developmental Biology at the University of California at Berkeley.
 He has previously served as Editor-in-Chief of the Proceedings of the National Academy of Sciences as well as the founding Editor-in-Chief of eLife.
 Dr. Schekman will give his Keynote Address on April 8th, 2021 at 3 PM CT.